cldellow/datasette-current-actor/README.md

 );
 ```

-Or create a trigger on a table that sets the `last_edited_by` column to
+Or create an UPDATE trigger on a table that sets the `last_edited_by` column to
 `current_actor()`.

 #### Row-level security

-Restrict what rows users can see:
+Restrict the rows that users see:

 ```sql
 CREATE VIEW rls AS